NYU will try to arrange housing in NYU Residence Halls for all exchange students who meet the application deadline.

 The average cost of NYU housing for the 2013-2014 academic year varies between $7,163 - $9,521 per semester.

-Various meal plans are available and the cost for the 2012-2013 academic year ranges from $1,050 to $2,290 per semester.
+Various meal plans are available and the cost for the 2013-2014 academic year ranges from $1,105 to $2,360 per semester.
 Students can also cook their own meals or eat in restaurants if they prefer.
-(2013-2014 rates not yet available)

 Students can expect to pay approximately $500-700 per semester.

 NYU offers free shuttle buses to NYU buildings and residence halls.
-New York City subway and bus service is accessible to all parts of the city at $2.25 per one-way trip.
-Please note that this fare is scheduled to increase to $2.50 in March 2013.
+New York City subway and bus service is accessible to all parts of the city at $2.50 per one-way trip.

 New York State has implemented immunization requirements for all university students.
 As a result you must submit your immunization paperwork to the NYU Health Center before you arrive at NYU.
 You must also bring copies of your immunization paperwork with you for your exchange semester.
 Students who do not submit their paperwork will not be allowed to check into NYU Housing and will also be dropped from their classes.